 Coast Guard, DHS.

-The Coast Guard is proposing to establish a temporary moving safety zone in the Baker Range portion of the Delaware River.
-This action is necessary to provide for safety of life and navigation on this portion of the Delaware River during submarine power cable laying operations.
-This proposed rulemaking would prohibit persons and vessels from entering or transiting through the safety zone without authorization of the Captain of the Port Delaware Bay or a designated representative.
-We invite your comments on this proposed rulemaking.
+The Coast Guard is establishing two temporary moving safety zones in the Baker Range portion of the Delaware River.
+This action is necessary to provide for the safety of life and navigation on this portion of the Delaware River during submarine power cable laying operations.
+This regulation prohibits persons and vessels from entering or transiting through the safety zone without prior authorization from the Captain of the Port Delaware Bay or a designated representative.

 Start Further Info

 If you have questions on this rule, call or email Petty Officer Edmund Ofalt, U.S. Coast Guard, Sector Delaware Bay, Waterways Management Division; telephone (215) 271-4814, email Edmund.J.Ofalt@uscg.mil.